-During the year under review, the WRC supported 284 research projects, of which about 80% (227 projects) were active projects (ongoing and new) and about 20% (57 projects) were finalised.
-The active projects comprised 165 ongoing projects and 62 newly-initiated projects that commenced during 2009/10.
-The various mechanisms of funding included both non-solicited projects, accommodating projects within the broad research strategy of each KSA, and solicited projects, where research projects are developed in accordance with clear terms of reference, aimed at solving specific problems.
-The WRC supported 105 solicited projects, which translates to about 46% of active projects.
-During the year 20% of the projects (57 projects) were finalised.
+During the year under review, the WRC managed 328 research projects at various stages of project life cycle, of which about 79% (259 projects) were active projects and the balance were mostly projects that have been finalised and in the process of being financially closed.
+In the year under review (as in the previous financial year), the number of finalised projects (76) was very similar to the number of new projects initiated at the beginning of the financial year (77), providing a steady throughput of knowledge to the sector.
+The WRC published about 109 research reports and products in this period.
+The various funding streams included both non-solicited projects, accommodating projects within the broad research strategy of each KSA, and solicited projects, where research projects are developed in accordance with clear terms of reference, aimed at solving specific problems.
+About 33% of the total number of projects were solicited projects.